 Truly, the best approach is to connect with a label and packaging specialist who can guide you.
 But in the meantime, here are the basic facts, and a few helpful questions to ask yourself.

 First: How Digital Printing & Flexographic work?

 The name flexographic comes from the way this printing process works.
 You create flexible plates with raised plastic or rubber that stamp your graphic onto your substrate (e.g., a corrugated cardboard box).
 You mount what are essentially large rubber stamps, called plates, onto cylinders that roll the ink onto whatever is being printed.
 We use flexographic printing for a wide variety of printing applications, including corrugated boxes and displays, flexible packaging, labels, and a lot more.

-How to decide between digital and flexographic?
+How to decide between digital label printing and flexographic?
 Here are a few questions to get you started: